lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

   - Parameter type
   - Parameter description

 ..
-ToDo:: Please fill in all of these are to be analogously to how the configuration parameters are done in docstrings.
+ToDo:: These should be inserted into docstrings again near the top of the class definition for the task, but after the above content listed in the `Introduction` section.
+Please fill in all of these are to be analogously to how the configuration parameters are done in docstrings.

 Examples
 ========